Owning a Rental Property - Two Things You Need To Know

 Insuring your Property

-, a New Zealand Herald columnist, she overviewed the issue of landlord insurance.
+In a recent New Zealand Herald article by Diane Clement, she overviewed the issue of landlord insurance

-In essence it highlighted the need for landlords to check and understand the fine print of their insurance policy.
+In essence, the article highlighted the need for landlords to check and understand the fine print of their insurance policies.
 She says just because a policy has “Landlord” attached to it, does not mean it actually covers the risks faced by a landlord, some of which are as follows:

 - Malicious damage or theft by a tenant